 - Increasing your use of alcohol or drugs.

 NECS can help you overcome the trauma you have experienced.
-We provide trauma therapy at £50 per 50-minute session from our premises in central Gateshead.
+We provide trauma therapy at £40 per 50-minute session at any of our premesis.